-Take careful inventory of all your hobbies and don't overlook some just because they don’t fit the traditional definition.
-Think outside the hobby box.
-Ultimately, a hobby is anything you enjoy doing.
-Find that and match it with something that’s marketable, and you’ve got a great start at a small business.
+Take a careful inventory of your hobbies.
+Don’t overlook some if they don’t fit the traditional definition of what a hobby is – think outside the hobby box.
+A hobby is anything you enjoy doing.
+Find that skill or talent and match it with something that’s marketable, then you’ve got a great start for a small business.

 Holtzman also did something every aspiring, retired entrepreneur should consider: He recruited help from his kids.
-Holtzman’s son Steven came aboard when the side business became a full-time gig, helping his dad with various computer and technical issues.
+Holtzman’s son Steven joined when the side business became a full-time gig, helping his dad with various computer and technical issues.

 “When we talk about if he’ll ever retire, he gives me this look that says, ‘I’m already pretty much retired,'” Steven Holtzman said.
 “He loves what he does, since he gets to fly around and take pictures, and doesn’t see himself ever really retiring.”

-You want to transform your hobby into a business, but that doesn’t mean you want to give up the freedom and relaxation that retirement offers.
+While you want to transform your hobby into a business, that doesn’t mean you want to give up the freedom and relaxation that retirement offers.
 Hobbies are what we do for free, and we do them when we want to.
-With a hobby-turned-business, you now have to contend with deadlines, customers, shipping, emails, payments and the like.
+With a hobby-turned-business, you have to contend with deadlines, customers, shipping, emails, payments and the like.
 No one wants their hobby turned into “the thing I used to love doing.”

-A business is much more than a hobby and requires considerable mental, emotional and physical effort.
-To avoid ruining your hobby by turning it into a all-consuming business, consider the things that make up your current retirement life.
-Questions like these will help you gauge whether you want to go full-time or part-time:
+A business requires considerable mental, emotional and physical effort.
+To ensure your new venture doesn’t turn into an all-consuming business, consider the things that make up your current retirement life.
+Questions like these will help you decide whether you want to go full or part-time:

-Whether you're planning on using your own savings or taking on debt, you're probably going to need some amount of upfront capital to invest – even if it’s just to print fliers for your next quilt show.
-If you're in need of funding options for your new retiree business venture, here are a few to consider.
+Whether you plan to use your savings or take on debt, you’ll probably need some upfront capital to invest – even if it’s just to print fliers for your next quilt show.
+If need funding options for your new retiree business venture, here are a few to consider.

-If you’re advanced in your hobby, you have plenty of equipment and knowledge.
-So startup costs may be low enough for you to finance your new business through bootstrapping – using your own capital and any operating revenues to start and grow your business.
-Bootstrapping keeps you debt-free and helps start things off quickly.
+If you’re advanced in your hobby, you already have plenty of equipment and knowledge.
+Startup costs may be low enough for you to finance your new business through bootstrapping – using your own capital and any operating revenues to start and grow your business.
+Bootstrapping keeps you debt-free.
 However, self-funding also means you may lack the necessary upfront revenue for hiring or advertising, two essential components to business expansion.

 If getting your new business off the ground means a small purchase – materials, equipment, ads – then a personal business loan might be right for you.
-Borrowers with good or excellent credit scores (690+) enjoy the widest repayment options and lowest interest rates.
+Borrowers with good or excellent credit scores (690 or higher) enjoy the widest repayment options and low interest rates.
 Generally, personal loans have lower APRs than credit cards, especially for high credit score borrowers.

-The federal government helps seniors start or expand their new businesses with loans guaranteed by the U.S. Small Business Administration.
-Because SBA guarantees loans (much like the FDIC) for lenders, they make it easier for seniors to access capital from private lending institutions.
-The SBA’s online referral tool makes it easy to connect small business with participating lenders.
+The federal government helps seniors start or expand their new businesses by providing loans that are guaranteed by the U.S. Small Business Administration.
+Because the SBA guarantees loans (much like the Federal Deposit Insurance Corporation) for lenders, they make it easier for seniors to access capital from private lending institutions.
+The SBA’s online referral tool makes it easy for small businesses to connect with participating lenders.

 If you’d rather avoid lending institutions and find a venture capitalist, the SBA can help with that too.
-The agency works to connect senior entrepreneurs with Small Business Investment Companies (SBIC) – a privately-owned company licensed and regulated by the SBA.
+The agency can connect senior entrepreneurs with Small Business Investment Companies (SBIC) – a privately owned company licensed and regulated by the SBA.
 SBICs offer loans or purchase equity in companies.